MaMuk/SQLFiddle-SuiteCRM/README.md

-# Database_Fiddle
+# SQLFiddle
-Database Fiddle is a plugin for SugarCRM/SuiteCRM
+SQL Fiddle is a plugin for SugarCRM/SuiteCRM